 In the year I have left before my son is off to kindergarten, I need to make peace with this “demon spread.”
 For me, calling a truce with a food allergen means knowing how to manage the risk of exposure in different environments and situations.
 Despite my professional training in food and nutrition, the challenge still feels overwhelming.
 My plan is to draw on the same resources and supports that have helped me keep my sanity so far.
 Family, friends and colleagues who listen without question or judgement are my lifeline.
 Veteran food allergy families are my heroes.
-By connecting with these families through Anaphylaxis Canada, I’ve learned brilliant strategies for living with food allergy through every age and stage.
-As a ‘failing to plan is planning to fail’ kind of a person, I’ve relied heavily on the sample policies and anaphylaxis emergency plans available through Allergy Safe Communities.
+By connecting with these families through Food Allergy Canada, I’ve learned brilliant strategies for living with food allergy through every age and stage.
+As a ‘failing to plan is planning to fail’ kind of a person, I’ve relied on the anaphylaxis resources they have available.

 Sitting on the other side of the table as a mom with a kid with food allergies, rather than as the dietitian, is much more unnerving than I could have imagined.
 But, I’m learning to stop obsessing over the what-ifs and instead focusing on the how-to’s.

 What strategies have you used to keep your food allergic child safe at school?